caioedum/caioedum/README.md

 </div>

 ## 🕹️ **About me**
-* Currently studying Systems Analysis and Development at FIAP
+* Currently studying Systems Analysis and Development at FIAP;
-* Graduated as an Informatics Technician at Senac Brasil
+* Graduated as an Informatics Technician at Senac Brasil;
-* Primarily focused on Back-end Development, Cloud Computing, and Cloud Infrastructure
+* Primarily focused on Back-end Development, Cloud Computing, and Cloud Infrastructure.

  ## 🎯 **My skills**